 Valorant Accessibility Report

-Valorant offers 4 accessibility features in the Visual and Communication areas to aid enjoyment of the game for different players.
+We've documented 4 accessibility features for Valorant in the Visual and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Valorant is a team-based online shooting game, where two teams of five compete under the role of agents with unique abilities.
 It's designed to be competitive and requires considerable skill and practice to win matches.
 Between rounds players spend money in the virtual economy system to purchase utilities and weapons.

 - Difficulty: Being an online competitive game means this doesn't have difficulty settings, although the game will match you with similar players.